 This forum brought together individuals and stakeholders from home care service provider organizations, home and community care associations and government to validate study results and to discuss the impact of study findings on the future direction of community-based care.

-This study is being conducted by a team of researchers from the University of Toronto, Ann Tourangeau, Michael Villeneuve, Audrey Laporte and Whitney Berta.
-The study is funded by the Government of Ontario.
+This study was conducted by a team of researchers from the University of Toronto led by Dr. Ann Tourangeau.
+The study was funded by the Government of Ontario.
 The views expressed are the views of the research team and do not necessarily reflect those of the Government of Ontario.